 You might have to read it once more.
 I did because ironically I thought it was a joke.

 (That’s a rhetorical question.)

-Have the past, god knows how many years of advertising gone unnoticed to this guy?
+Have the past, god knows how many years of advertising gone unnoticed by this guy?

 And his reasoning for such an absolute statement?